cloudforet-io/cloudforet-io.github.io/content/en/docs/guides/cost-explorer/dashboard.md

 ![cost-dashboard-delete-02](/docs/guides/cost-explorer/dashboard-img/cost-dashboard-delete-02.png)

 {{<alert title="If the [Delete] button is disabled">}}
-If you do not have `manage` permission on the [Cost management > Dashboard] page, or the dashboard you want to delete is set as your home dashboard, you cannot delete it.
+If you do not have `manage` permission on the [Cost Explorer > Dashboard] page, or the dashboard you want to delete is set as your home dashboard, you cannot delete it.
 {{</alert>}}

 (3) Click the [OK] button in the [Delete dashboard] modal dialog to delete the dashboard.